d-smith/notes/cctp/cctp.md

 1.1 Add pauser
 1.2 Add rescuer

-Note the attestable address must be known at deployment time
+Note the attestable address must be known at deployment time.
+This is set from the ATTESTER_ADDRESS environment variable.

 2. Deploy TokenMessenger contract
 2.1 Uses address from deployment of MessageTransmitter 2.2 Add rescuer

 3. Deploy TokenMinter contract
-3.1 Uses address from deployment of TokenMessenger
+3.1 Uses address from deployment of TokenMessenger as the token controller argument

+* Token controller address comes from environment

 3.2 Add local token messenger
 3.3 Update pauser
 3.4 Update rescuer